 Scott A. Mitchell

-My scholarly interests sit at the intersection of critical/cultural studies, rhetoric, and public memory.
+My scholarly interest engages the intersection of critical/cultural studies, rhetoric, and public memory.
 I study how groups of people use collective memories to inform their ideological frameworks and how social, cultural, and historical memory promotes unification or division between communities.
 Another dynamic of my research is studies of space and place, particularly in the context of city-spaces and how rhetoric functions in a social context to shape spatial boundaries.
 My dissertation is a study of material sites of memory located throughout Detroit, Michigan that operate as vessels of civil rights memories and spaces of reflection.
 This project primarily focuses on the manner in which contemporary Detroit aims to reinvent or revive itself, but questions how the memories of racialized injustice influence these current efforts to move forward.

 I am currently a Thomas C. Rumble research fellow, but served as the Department of Communication's Assistant Basic Course Director from 2015-2017.
 Along with my work as assistant course director, I was a Graduate Teaching Assistant, where I taught courses in public speaking, theory, and business communications.